A Complete Guide to Magento 2 Speed Optimization

 10. Update to the Latest Stable Magento 2 Version

-Lastly, if your Magento 2 version is not the latest, update it.
-This is important because the latest stable version will have the newest features and upgraded performance which your store should not miss.
 You can check your current Magento 2 version by logging into the backend and scrolling down to the bottom of the page.
 This guide will help you if you want to upgrade to the latest Magento 2 version.
+We highly recommend that you backup your entire store before updating it.

 Conclusion